Kind of Tour

 The hard way into a fragile presence

 In 1803, Johann Christoph Freiherr von Aretin published probably the first ever comprehensive work on the history of the Jews in Bavaria: “Geschichte der Juden in Baiern” (History of the Jews in Bavaria).
-In addition, the author noted:
+Additionally, the author noted:

 „The first historical news we have of the existence of the Jews in Bavaria are at the same time the first news of their mistreatment.“

-In fact, the history of the Jews in Munich is determined by cruel actions against the community of Jewish populations.
-As in the rest of the Holy Roman Empire, the Jews in medieval Munich suffered inhuman pogroms: the Jews became “scapegoats” for everything that seemed inexplicable: for the thesis of “ritual murders” or for the plague epidemics of the 14th century.
+Actually, the history of the Jews in Munich is determined by cruel actions against the community of Jewish populations.
+As in the rest of the Holy Roman Empire, the Jews in medieval Munich suffered inhuman pogroms: the Jews became “scapegoats” for everything that seemed inexplicable: whether for the thesis of “ritual murders” or for the plague epidemics of the 14th century.

 1442 was the year of the final expulsion of the Jews from Munich and for almost 300 years there was practically no Jewish life in Munich.
 Only in 1763 did Jews return to the electoral court under strict conditions as so-called “court Jews” and became the bankers of the lavish Wittelsbach rulers.